brandon-carlisle/git-vault/Numbers, Dates, Intl and Timers in JavaScript.md

 Here's a functions that takes in to dates, and returns the number of days passed between them:

 ![[Screenshot 2022-08-09 at 15.45.25.png]]

+If we need more precise calculations, including time changes due to daylight saving and other edge cases, we should use a date library like MomentJS.